Nandish Sandhu: Life and career

-He turn manufacturers by producing a short film in 2016 named Girl in Red, he also acted in it.
+He turn producer a short film in 2016 named Girl in Red, he also acted in it.
 It was directed by Saurabh Verma.
 Girl in Red is now also available on MX Player, the film holds an average rating of 6.3 out of 10 based on 15 reviews.
 Girl in red received mixed reviews by critics; Rahul of Film Companion says Saurabh Varma's short about a chain-smoking author battling a writer's block isn't a bad film.
 But often, this averageness is more disappointing because of what could have been.
 Then again in 2017, he co-produced another short film named The Gift starring Gul Panag, Kushal Punjabi and Mandira Bedi in lead, it's available on the streaming app Sony LIV since it is released.

-(2016-present) Started appearing in films and web series

 In 2019, Sandhu was cast alongside Hrithik Roshan in Bollywood biopic movie Super 30 he played the role of Pranav Kumar, a brother of Anand Kumar.
 The film was released to commercial success, but received mixed reviews.
 He also starred in the 2019 movie Family of Thakurganj which was directed by Manoj Jha and written by Dilip Shukla.
 The film also starred Jimmy Shergill, Mahie Gill and Saurabh Shukla in key roles.

 In 2021, Nandish played a supporting role in the Hotstar original series titled Grahan in the role of Kartik.
 The series starred Pawan Malhotra, Zoya Hussain, Wamiqa Gabbi and Anshumaan Pushkar in lead roles.